 We generally hold our ownership interests in facilities through LPs, GPs, LLCs or limited liability partnerships ("LLPs") in which we maintain an ownership interest along with physicians and, in some cases, both physicians and health systems.
 As general partner and manager of most of these entities, we may have a fiduciary duty, to manage these entities in the best interests of the other owners.
 We also have a duty to operate our business for the benefit of our stockholders.
 As a result, we may encounter conflicts between our responsibility to the other owners and our responsibility to our stockholders.
 For example, we have entered into some management agreements to provide management services to our surgical facilities in exchange for a fee.
 Disputes may arise as to the nature of the services to be provided or the amount of the fee to be paid.
 In these cases, we may be obligated to exercise reasonable, good faith judgment to resolve the disputes and may not be free to act solely in our own best interests or the stockholders best interest.
 Disputes may also arise between us and our physician investors with respect to a particular business decision or regarding the interpretation of the provisions of the applicable partnership or limited liability company agreement.
-We seek to avoid these disputes but have not implemented any measures to resolve these of operations and financial condition.
+We seek to avoid these disputes but have not implemented any measures to resolve these conflicts if they arise.
+If we are unable to resolve a dispute on terms favorable or satisfactory to us, it could have a material adverse effect on our business, prospects, results of operations and financial condition.